1 Introduction

 6.1.1.4 Emergence of the Defenseless State of Thessaly

-In 1188 BC, the fighting-capable men living in Thessaly invaded Troy.
+In 1188 BC, the fighting-capable men living in Thessaly led by Achilles invaded Troy.

 During the Trojan War, Thessaly was defenseless and unable to defend itself against foreign invasions.